spoorthisetty99/mini-rag-funds/README.md

 ---
 # Trade-off

--A lightweight model (all-MiniLM-L6-v2) was chosen for faster inference, trading off a bit of accuracy compared to larger models.
+-A lightweight model (all-MiniLM-L6-v2) was chosen for faster inference, trading off a bit of accuracy compared to larger models. <br>
--FAISS was used for simple in-memory indexing, which works well for small datasets but needs serialization for persistence.
+-FAISS was used for simple in-memory indexing, which works well for small datasets but needs serialization for persistence.  <br>
--Converting numeric data into text simplified the embedding process but reduced the ability to perform precise numerical comparisons.
+-Converting numeric data into text simplified the embedding process but reduced the ability to perform precise numerical comparisons.<br>

 # Assumptions